oshaked1/traceshark/README.md

 The following are the currently implemented features of Traceshark:

-- Support for trace-cmd v6 capture files (padding records are not yet supported so some capture files may not be able to load)
+- Support for trace-cmd v6 capture files

   - Supports conversion of trace-cmd files to PcapNg, and all PcapNg file manipulation is supported except merging files (WIP)